-Partners in the Virginia Workforce Network Workforce Investment Act (WIA) partners, which include, but are not limited to: Virginia Department of Rehabilitative Services · Virginia Department of Social Services · Virginia Community College System Virginia Community College System Virginia Community College System is a mandatory one-stop partner, and is the WIA grant recipient for Virginia.
+Virginia Workforce Development Board The VWC oversees workforce development services in the Commonwealth.
+One-Stop Career Centers One-Stop Centers offer training referrals, career counseling, job listings, and similar employment-related services.
+Local Workforce Development Boards VEC and local WDBs work together to provide services to unemployed workers in specific areas.
+Partners under the Workforce Innovation and Opportunities Act Workforce Innovation and Opportunities Act (WIOA) partners, which include, but are not limited to: Virginia Department of Rehabilitative Services · Virginia Department of Social Services · Virginia Community College System Virginia Community College System Virginia Community College System is a mandatory one-stop partner, and is the WIA grant recipient for Virginia.
 VEC refers trade-impacted and other clients to VCCS training programs.
-Migrant and Seasonal Farmworker Advisory Board VEC works with MSFW advisory boards to ensure that federal standards for safe working and housing condition standards are met.
+Migrant and Seasonal Farmworker Advisory Board VEC works with MSFW advisory boards to ensure that federal standards for safe working and housing conditions are met.
 Executive Branch Governor, Secretary of Commerce and Trade, Governor's Office for Workforce Development Legislature VA General Assembly State and Local Government Entities VEC supplies current labor market information and assists in responding to mass layoffs and plant closings in local areas.
 Internal Revenue Service VEC partners with IRS to recoup UI overpayments, and to administer programs that provide services to targeted groups of workers.
 Business organizations, such as Chambers of Commerce. and others VEC supplies information about VEC programs and services to existing, new, and prospective employers.
-Employer Advisory Committees (EACs) VEC provides information to meet the needs of employers, both for local and statewide advisory committees.
-Veterans Employment and Training Services for Virginia (VETS) Voluntary local and state partners in workforce development.
+Veterans Employment and Training Services for Virginia (VETS) VETS serve Virginia's veterans and separating service members by preparing them for meaningful careers, providing employment resources and expertise, and protecting their employment rights.
+Voluntary local and state partners in workforce development.
 Examples of voluntary partners include, but are not limited to: Faith-based organizations.
 Economic development agencies and organizations.
 Veterans organizations, such as VFW, American Legion, DVA, and others